cjvegi/Toxic-Comment-Challenge/README.md

 ## Data

--Source: [Kaggle: Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
+Source: [Kaggle: Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
 It consists of large number of Wikipedia comments which have been labeled by human raters for toxic behavior.
 The types of toxicity are:
   a. toxic
   b. severe_toxic